-In this paper, we fill this significant gap by investigating complexity reductions and efficient hardware implementations for decoders in RLNC with error control.
+In this paper, we fill this significant gap by investigating complexity reduction and efficient hardware implementation for decoders in RLNC with error control.
 This effort is significant to the evaluation and design of network coding for several reasons.
 First, our results evaluate the complexities of decoders for RLNC as well as the area, power, and throughput of their hardware implementations, thereby helping to determine the feasibility and suitability of network coding for various applications.
-Second, our research results provide instrumental guidelines to the design of network coding from the perspective of complexity as well hardware implementation.
+Second, our research results provide instrumental guidelines to the design of network coding from the perspective of complexity as well as hardware implementation.
 Third, our research results lead to efficient decoders and hence reduce the area and power overheads of network coding.

-In this paper, we focus on the generalized Gabidulin decoding algorithm \cite{Silva08} for the KK codes and decoding algorithm in \cite{Richter04} for Gabidulin codes for two reasons.
+In this paper, we focus on the generalized Gabidulin decoding algorithm \cite{Silva08} for the KK codes and the modified Berlekamp--Massey decoding algorithm in \cite{Richter04} for Gabidulin codes for two reasons.
 First, compared with the decoding algorithm in~\cite{Kotter08}, the generalized Gabidulin decoding~\cite{Silva08} has a smaller complexity, especially for high-rate KK codes~\cite{Silva08}.
 Second, components in the errors-only Gabidulin decoding algorithm in \cite{Richter04} can be easily adapted in the generalized Gabidulin decoding of KK codes.
 Thus, among the decoding algorithms for Gabidulin codes, we focus on the decoding algorithm in \cite{Richter04}.

-Finally, although we focus on random linear network coding with error control in this paper, our results can be easily applied to random linear network coding without error control.
-For random linear network coding without error control, the decoding complexity is primarily due to inverting of the global coding matrix via Gauss-Jordan elimination, which is considered in this paper.
+Although we focus on RLNC with error control in this paper, our results can be easily applied to RLNC without error control.
+For RLNC without error control, the decoding complexity is primarily due to inverting of the global coding matrix via Gauss-Jordan elimination, which is also considered in this paper.